-CME is focused on helping companies scale up their operations in Canada and abroad by removing barriers to growth, and by lowering the cost and risk of investing in new machinery, equipment and technologies.
+CME is focused on helping companies scale up their operations in Canada and abroad by removing barriers to growth and by lowering the cost and risk of investing in new machinery, equipment and, technology.

 Why It Matters

 Businesses that invest in digital technologies have a better growth outlook than those who don’t.
 This results in a wide range of potential benefits:

 - Lower operating costs.
 Digitization opens the door to the collection of data that can be mined to identify efficiencies in existing operations, decrease downtime, and monitor and guide production activity.

 - Increased product quality.
 Advanced technologies can help to root out errors and deficiencies in production, boost quality control, and lead to overall improvements in the production process.

 - Higher innovation capacity.
 Technologies like 3D printing and electronic prototyping lower innovation costs and can unlock new abilities and capacity that were previously unavailable to producers.